All Episodes

 This is a total, total trap.

-And I I appreciate all these people thinking it's a great forum for the Republicans to get their ideas out there.
+I appreciate all these people thinking it's a great forum for the Republicans to get their ideas out there, but Obama runs this show.

 I don't know, folks.

-I always trust my instincts on this.
+I always trust my instincts on this, and we've got them on the run.

-Nobody wants any part of this health care bill.
+Nobody wants any part of this health care bill, one side of it or the other, the House side or the Senate side.

 Nobody wants it.

-It is um there's a reason Democrats are dropping like flies, and there's a reason Republicans are winning elections left and right.
+It is there's a reason Democrats are dropping like flies, and there's a reason Republicans are winning elections left and right.

 And it's not because they're going along and being bipartisan.

-It's the era of McCain is over, sir.
+The era of McCain is over, sirs.

-And to the phones we go, since it is open line Friday, Stan in Sussex, New Jersey.
+And to the phones we go since it is Open Line Friday.

 Great to have you on the program.